Durobot/raylib-zig-examples/README.md

 **On Windows**:

 1. Install Zig.
 Version 0.11 is required.
 Download zig 0.11 for Linux from https://ziglang.org/download/.
 The file is (currently) named **zig-windows-x86_64-0.11.0.zip**.

+   Or you can try a development build of **Zig 0.12**.
+Latest version I have tested the project with was **0.12.0-dev.15+1c7798a3c**, and it worked.
 Later versions may or may not work, you're welcome to try them and raise an issue on github if they don't.

-   Unpack it and add this folder to environment variable PATH.
+   Unpack your version of Zig and add its folder to environment variable PATH.

 2. Install raylib.
 These examples were built using raylib 4.5.0, but an earlier or later version may work too.